Static and spherically symmetric wormholes in metric-affine theories of gravity: Introduction

 \section{Introduction}

-Wormholes (WHs) are exotic (astrophysical) compact objects configuring as particular and non-trivial topological structures endowed with no horizons and no singularities, and physically structuring as spacetime-tunnels to connect two isolated regions of the same universe, or even also two completely different universes \cite{Visser1995,Bambi2021}.
+Wormholes (WHs) are exotic (astrophysical) compact objects configuring as particular and non-trivial topological structures endowed with no horizons and no singularities.
+Physically, they structure as spacetime-tunnels to connect two isolated regions of the same universe, or even also two completely different universes \cite{Visser1995,Bambi2021}.

 Historically, the concept of WH can be dated back to 1916, few months after Schwarzschild published the first solution to the Einstein field equations, in a paper by Flamm \cite{Flamm1915}.
 He conjectured the hypothesis of a \qm{\emph{gravitational conduit}}, based on the possibility to create a connection between two regions of the same or different spacetimes via a \emph{black hole} (being an attracting region and configuring thus as the \qm{entrance}) and a \emph{white hole} (being a time reversal of a black hole, which ejects matter, fulfilling thus the role of the \qm{exit}).
 This line of thinking was refined more mathematically in 1921 by Weyl in relation to his studies on the mass in terms of the electromagnetic field energy \cite{Scholz2012}.